 Marathon, FL.
 Located on 13 islands in the Florida Keys, Marathon is home to some of the most beautiful beaches!
 Sombrero Beach is the most popular, and it’s easy to see why.
 If you’re looking for white sand beaches, palm trees, and beautiful turquoise waters, this is the one for you!
 If you’re looking for a more relaxing experience, the amazing Coco Plum Beach is the perfect choice.
 Stay here: Isla Bella Beach Resort

 Sanibel Island.
 Just off the coast of Fort Myers Beach you’ll find the islands of Sanibel and Captiva.
 Bowman’s Beach on Sanibel Island is popular, not only for sailing and swimming, but also shell collecting!
 And if shells are what you’re after, you can also head to Blind Pass Beach.
 The current here is too strong for swimming, but it definitely brings in the shells.
+PS.
+Pets welcome on the beach here.
 Stay here: Sanibel Moorings

 South Beach.
 A visit to South Beach will introduce you to the white sandy beaches and clear blue water that made this beach famous.
 And it’s located right in the middle of one of the most amazing neighborhoods Miami has to offer.
 South Beach is postcard perfect!
 (No, really.
 It’s what you see on Miami postcards.)
 You’ll find everything here – swimming, water sports, volleyball, galleries, boutiques, stores, and amazing restaurants.
 There is always something going on at South Beach!
 Stay here: Eden Roc